Licca-chan: History

-In 1966, Takara planned to enter the dress-up doll market taking advantage of the know-how of the plastic process.
-The initial plan was for the company to plan a dollhouse which could be carried by children, for dressing dolls of other companies like Mattel.
-The size was larger than expected and the plan was reviewed not suitable for Japanese housing circumstances and children's carrying.
-While planning, a fashion doll, in a setting of elementary school, the height 21 cm to fit in the palm was in favor, adopting characteristics of a cartoon girl.
-Miyako Maki was put in charge of the illustration of the advertisement at the time of release and the advertisement was named as "supervised by Maki-sensei".
+In 1966, Takara planned to enter the dress-up doll market taking advantage of their knowledge of the plastic process.
+The initial plan was for the company to produce a portable dollhouse, for dolls of other companies like Mattel.
+The necessary size was larger than anticipated and therefore considered unsuitable for Japanese houses and portability.
+They decided to produce a 21 cm tall fashion doll that would adopt characteristics of an anime girl.
+Miyako Maki was put in charge of the illustration of the initial advertisements and was credited in the form of "supervised by Maki-sensei".

-The name "Licca-chan" was decided by the general public offering on the July 1967 issue of the monthly girl manga magazine "Ribon".
-Subsequently, the name "Rica" became known as a name that works for both Japanese and foreigners.
-Two years after the launch in 1969, the dolls were accepted by the Japanese children causing Mattel (makers of the Barbie doll) to move its production base to another country, focusing less on sales in Japan.
-Licca-chan started exceeding Barbie sales and began to reign as the queen of Japanese dress-up dolls.
-Despite the popularity, Licca-chan dolls suffered a decline in sales in the 1990s due to rival dolls based on anime like Sailor Moon.
+The name "Licca-chan" was decided by the general public in the July 1967 issue of the monthly girl manga magazine "Ribon".
+Subsequently, the name "Licca" became known as a name that worked both domestically and abroad.
+Two years after the launch in 1969, the dolls were popular enough to cause Mattel (makers of the Barbie doll) to move its production base to another country, focusing less on sales in Japan.
+Licca-chan started exceeding Barbie sales and became the most popular Japanese dress-up doll brand.
+Despite enduring popularity, Licca-chan dolls suffered a decline in sales in the 1990s due to rival dolls based on anime like Sailor Moon.
 In 1996, Licca-chan returned to the top sales of dress-up dolls again.

-Even now, Licca-chan is highly recognized and it is even used as a synonym for other dolls from different companies.
-From its high recognition from the Takara era to the current Takara Tomy, Licca is positioned as a corporate identity character of the manufacturer.
-As of today, Japan's Licca and America's Barbie are the only two fashion dolls in the world that have lasted more than 25 years and their sales are always in competition.
+Even now, Licca-chan is highly recognized and it is even used as a generic name for dress-up dolls.
+From its high recognition from the Takara era to the current Takara Tomy, Licca is positioned as a mascot.

-Rough Trade Records teamed up with Takara in the late 90s to release "Street Licca", who was a DJ that carried a Rough Trade record satchel, and mini, doll-sized LPs from the labels' artists.
+Rough Trade Records teamed up with Takara in the late 90s to release "Street Licca", a DJ that carried a Rough Trade record satchel and doll-sized LPs from the labels' artists.
 Along with her Ursula 1000, Gants and Spearmint records, she toted a pair of pink Converse running shoes, grey "leather" pants, headphones, layered hoody and a blonde bob haircut.
 Street Licca was the ultimate "indie rock" doll.

+In the early 1980s, Takara attempted a short-lived expansion of the brand to the United States and other western markets under the name Lisa.
+In 2026, the line was relaunched in the country under its original name with a target audience of adult collectors rather than children.